amponce/market-intel/outstatic/content/pages/todays-indicative-fixed-prices-market-intel.md

 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-05-10T16:25:58.847Z'
+publishedAt: '2023-05-11T18:02:47.801Z'
 ---

-5-10-23
+5-11-23

-NYMEX prices are falling today after a 3-day rally.
-NYMEX prices are in the $2 range for most of 2023.
-Compare that to just 10 months ago when prompt months and short-term strips were all over the $10 mark – for NYMEX only.
-CA Basis delivery pints continue to weaken.
+The most recent forecast for storage was an injection of 73Bcf.
+The actual number comes in at 78Bcf.
+We're now 509Bcf higher than this time last year and 332Bcf above the 5-year average of 1,809Bcf.
+At 2,141Bcf, total working gas is within the 5-year historical range.
+Last year this time saw an injection of 76Bcf while the 5-year average for this time of year is 87Bcf.

-How long will this bearish market last?
-Basis could and should fall further once capacity and in-state storage increases.
-NYMEX could take off once demand returns to normal.
+NYMEX responded with a brief $0.05 rally before falling back flat for the day.
+CA Basis continues to move downward.

 START MONTH – JUNE ’23

 PG&E CG SOCAL CG

-1 MONTH $4.54 $4.64
+1 MONTH $4.33 $4.45

-3 MONTHS $5.41 $6.63
+3 MONTHS $5.21 $6.45

-6 MONTHS $5.69 $6.55
+6 MONTHS $5.52 $6.41

-12 MONTHS $6.03 $6.88
+12 MONTHS $5.92 $6.85

-24 MONTHS $5.99 $6.88
+24 MONTHS $5.82 $6.80

 Summer Strip (June ’23 – Oct ‘23)

-$5.59 $6.56
+$5.40 $6.42

 Winter Strips (Nov ’23 – March ‘24)

-$6.80 $8.04
+$6.76 $7.98